-- 1) Document the effectiveness of the StormFilter BMP system in reducing pollutant of concern loads. - 2) Document the estimated effectiveness of the infiltration BMP in reducing pollutant of concern (specifically, for copper and zinc) loads based on estimated influent flow rates. - 3) Document the effectiveness of the airport-wide storm water and dry-weather runoff BMPs in reducing loads of pollutants of concern, specifically with respect to discharges from the RON Apron project to the Navy Boat Channel. - 4) Assess SAN's progress in meeting short- and long-term airport-wide pollutant reduction objectives.
+- 1) Document the effectiveness of the StormFilter BMP system in reducing pollutant of concern loads. - 2) Document the estimated effectiveness of the infiltration BMP in reducing pollutant of concern (specifically, for copper and zinc) loads based on estimated influent flow rates. - Document the effectiveness of the airport-wide storm water and dry-weather runoff BMPs in reducing loads of pollutants of concern, specifically with respect to discharges from the RON Apron project to the Navy Boat Channel. - 4) Assess SAN's progress in meeting short- and long-term airport-wide pollutant reduction objectives.
 The initial long term (10-year) pollutant load reduction objectives (61 pounds per year of copper and 35 pounds per year for zinc), and short-term (5-year) objectives (31 pounds per year for copper and 17 pounds per year for zinc) have now been replaced by the WQIP goals, as discussed previously. - 5) Determine the level of effort required to operate and maintain the BMPs.

 Ongoing evaluations of the StormFilter BMP have indicated tidal and groundwater issues, which have prevented sampling.
 Also, no monitoring wells were evident in the artificial turf area, so monitoring of that location was not feasible.
-In order to evaluate the performance of a high-rate media filter BMP, discrete BMP sampling was instead performed during 2013-2014 and 2014-2015 monitoring seasons at the underground PerkFilter vault installed outside the Terminal 2 parking lot, east of the HVAC building.
-Table D2-15 presents the sampling locations for the discrete BMP sampling program.
-Analytes sampled for discrete BMP sampling are shown in Table D2-16.
-However, as discussed previously, before any further monitoring can be conducted, it is important to verify the BMP and ensure maintenance, including cartridge replacement, has been conducted.
+In order to evaluate the performance of a high-rate media filter BMP, discrete BMP sampling was instead performed during 2013-2014 and 2014-2015 monitoring seasons at the underground PerkFilter vault installed outside the Terminal 2 parking lot, east of the HVAC building, and more recently at the Signature StormFilter.